mark-watson/hy-lisp-python-book/manuscript/linkeddata.md

               ?bookTitle }

 We will be diving a little deeper into RDF examples in the next chapter when we write a tool for generating RDF data from raw text input.
-For now I want you to understand the idea of RDF statements represented as triples, that web URIs represent things, properties, and sometimes values, and that URIs can be followed manually (oftwn called "dereferencing") to see what they reference in human readable form.
+For now I want you to understand the idea of RDF statements represented as triples, that web URIs represent things, properties, and sometimes values, and that URIs can be followed manually (often called "dereferencing") to see what they reference in human readable form.

 ## Understanding the Resource Description Framework (RDF)